robotframework/robotframework/INSTALL.rst

 Using Windows installer
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are separate graphical installers for 32 bit and 64 bit Windows systems.
+There are separate graphical installers for 32 bit and 64 bit Windows systems
-Both are available on PyPI_ and they have names in format
+with names in format ``robotframework-<version>.win32.exe`` and
-``robotframework-<version>.win32.exe`` and
 ``robotframework-<version>.win-amd64.exe``, respectively.
+Newer installers
+are on PyPI_ and Robot Framework 2.8.1 and older on the old `Google Code
-Running the installer
+download page`_.
+Running the installer requires double-clicking it and
-requires double-clicking it and following the simple instructions.
+following the simple instructions.

 Windows installers always run on Python and create the standard ``pybot`` and
 ``rebot`` `runner scripts`_.
 Unlike the other provided installers, these